 Instructions

-- In a mixer or food processor, bear together the cream cheese, sugar, lemon juice, and orange blossom water until light and fluffy.
+- In a food processor, combine the cream cheese, sugar, lemon juice, and orange blossom water fluffy and smooth.
+Transfer mixture to a bowl and clean the food processor to use it again.

-- In a food processor or blender, add the guava pasta and orange or lime juice and process until smooth.
+- In the same (clean) food processor, add the guava pasta and orange or lime juice and process until smooth.

 - Line 2 half sheet pans with parchment paper.

-- Roll out the first sheet of pastry on a lightly floured surface to a 12-inch square, ⅛-inch thick.
-Using a small knife or pastry wheel, cut the dough to measure out 9 squares, 4-by-4-inches each.
-Add a scant tablespoon of guava topped with scant tablespoon of cream cheese filling, off center, to each square.
-Brush the egg wash around the filling, fold the pastry into a triangle, and seal.
+- Add a tablespoon of the guava mixture topped with a tablespoon of cream cheese filling, off center, to each square.
+Brush the egg wash around the filling, fold the pastry into a triangle, and press the edges to seal.
+Press the tines of a fork around the sealed edges to ensure the pastry is well-sealed.
 Repeat with the remaining dough and filling.
 Transfer the filled pastries to the prepared baking sheets and refrigerate until firm, 20 to 30 minutes.

 - While the pastries chill, preheat the oven to 400°F. Prepare the glaze by combining the sugar and water in a small saucepan.
 Simmer over medium heat until the sugar dissolves, about 5 minutes.
 Remove from the heat and cool.

-- Brush the tops of the chilled pastries with egg wash, then bake until lightly golden, 20 to 25 minutes.
+- Remove the chilled pastries from the refrigerator and brush the tops of the with egg wash, then bake until lightly golden, 25 to 35 minutes.
 Rotate the baking sheets halfway through baking time to ensure even browning.

-- Remove from the oven and brush pastries with the simple syrup.
+- Remove from the oven and immediately brush the pastries with the simple syrup (you likely won't use all of it).
 Allow the pastries to rest for 10 minutes on the baking sheet before transferring to a cooling rack.

 Notes